 The Mental Health Counseling Committee may then meet with the student.
-A Corrective Plan will be developed with input from the student, the student's advisor, and the director of the program (Form B).
+Depending upon the nature of the concern, dismissal from the program may be considered, or a Corrective Plan may be developed with input from the student, the student's advisor, and the director of the program (Form B).
 The corrective plan will follow a written action plan, which includes periodic review at appointed times.
 A letter and the Corrective Plan will be sent to the student regarding the decision of the committee.
 It is the responsibility of the advisor to follow up and monitor the situation regardless of the specific decision.